-Seven of the 14 EuroVelo long-distance cycle routes pass through mainland France; these are Eurovelos 1, 3, 4, 5, 6, 8 and 15.
+Eight of the 14 EuroVelo long-distance cycle routes pass through mainland France; these are Eurovelos 1, 3, 4, 5, 6, 8, 15 and 17.
 For a cyclist interested in staying within the borders of France, the French portions of the EuroVelo network make excellent stand-alone routes.
-All but one of the six routes pass continuously through France.
+All but one of the routes pass continuously through France.
 Only EuroVelo 5 is broken by a detour through Belgium and Luxembourg (although I chose an alternative route that straddled the Franco-Belgian border rather than heading to Brussels).

 The French EuroVelo 1: From Roscoff in Brittany to Biarritz on the Spanish border, this is a journey of mainly flat terrain but of great sea vistas that will certainly brush away the cobwebs.
 As throughout France, the tourist infrastructure is abundant on the west coast and those who choose to camp their way from north to south will have no problems finding suitable places to pitch their tents.
 Passing as it does through Nantes and near Bordeaux, handily-placed to break the journey into three segments, there is no reason why you shouldn’t consider a few nights in an urban environment before once again escaping to the wind-swept shoreline.
 See our article on cycling around Lacanau in the Aquitaine section of the route.